jembi/openhim-docs/docs/api/visualizer/delete.md

 Ensure that you have created your bash script to construct the HTTP authentication headers and send the request to the OpenHIM API as described in the [authentication section](../introduction/authentication.md).

-Execute the below command in your terminal with the required arguments.
+Execute the below command in your terminal where the file is located with the required arguments.
 Replace the placeholder arguments with the correct implementation details.

 ```curl
 ./openhim-api.sh root@openhim.org openhim-password -v -X DELETE https://localhost:8080/visualizers/visualizerId